Edamame Hummus is a rich and creamy dip perfect to serve with veggies, crackers, or chips. Make it for your next house party (vegan, gluten-free).

 Extra Virgin Olive Oil – Always go for a good quality extra virgin olive oil.
 You can also replace EVOO with sesame oil.

-You can replace tahini with almond butter or peanut butter for a taste change.
+You can replace the tahini with almond butter or peanut butter for a taste change.

-Cilantro – Cilantro adds a nice refreshing flavor along with adding to the color.
+Cilantro – Cilantro adds a nice refreshing flavor along with adding color to this healthy dip.

-Lime Juice – Use freshly squeezed lime juice to add to the refreshing taste and also adds a little tanginess to the hummus.
+Lime Juice – Use freshly squeezed lime juice (or lemon juice) to add a refreshing taste and a slight tanginess to the hummus.

 How To Make Edamame Hummus